inaimathi/langnostic/drafts/scratchpad-talk-notes.md

 So there's this thing called scratchpads.

-- First encountered the idea in the Sleeper Agents paper (https://arxiv.org/pdf/2401.05566)
+- First encountered the idea in the [Sleeper Agents paper](https://arxiv.org/pdf/2401.05566)
   - Paper tries to detect strategically deceptive behavior in models.
 One of the strategies used here is to give the model a scratchpad in order to observe its' reasoning
   [TODO] - pic from the sleeper agents paper that shows a pair of reasoning explanations
   - Basic idea is to let the model "think out loud".
-You ask it for an answer to a question, _and also_ the reasoning behind the question.
+You ask it for an answer to a question, _and also_ the reasoning behind the response.
-  - So you get a response, and also something in `<scratch>` tags that tells you how it got to that response.
+  - So you get a response, and also something in `<scratch>` tags that tells you how it got there.
-- Next encountered in the Alignment Faking paper (https://assets.anthropic.com/m/983c85a201a962f/original/Alignment-Faking-in-Large-Language-Models-full-paper.pdf)
+- Next encountered in the [Alignment Faking paper](https://assets.anthropic.com/m/983c85a201a962f/original/Alignment-Faking-in-Large-Language-Models-full-paper.pdf)
   - Again, used as a method of checking inner reasoning.
 We can see that the model is responding in a particular way, and we'd like to check to see _why_ it's responding that way.
 The paper only incidentally uses scratchpads, and demonstrates that alignment faking happens with or without one, but still seems to rely on scratchpad contents to point to what the model is doing and why.

 So, this is the second time I've seen a serious, famous paper use scratchpads in a way that